stackhpc/ansible-slurm-appliance/environments/README.md

 ansible inventory `group` after the name of the `role` that configures it.
 The playbook that runs this role targets hosts in that group.
 The `common` environment typically defines all groups as the empty group.
 You must explicly opt-in and add hosts to these these groups to configure that service.
 For example, if you don't want to deploy and configure grafana, you simply do not add any hosts to the `grafana` group in the inventory.
-This allows us to have a shared ansible code base as we can define playbooks to configure all things, but these playbooks end up not being run if no host is in the associated group.
+This allows us to have a shared ansible codebase as we can define playbooks to configure all things, but these playbooks end up not being run if no host is in the associated group.

-See also:
-    - `common/inventory/groups` for a list of all groups.
+See also: - `common/inventory/groups` for a list of all groups.

 ## Overriding configuration